Vishnu23042004/HTML-CSS-JS-compiler-app/README.md

 ## How to use run:

 * This project was bootstrapped by create-react-app.
 So create a react app from 'create-react-app'.
+* Keep all these files in the 'src' folder created by the create-react-app.
 * Using the command 'npm install react-scripts@latest' , install the scripts used to run the app.
 * Install the libraries for the font, icons and some editor stylings using the commands
       * npm i codemirror react-codemirror2